 I ask this question when I first meet my students: “What is the most important thing you want to teach your puppy?”
-One of the most common answers I get is this: “I’d like to teach my puppy how to walk nicely on a loose leash, so it doesn’t drag me across town on dog walks.”
-So, in this post, I’ll share my tips with you on how to stop your puppy pulling, so you can walk your puppy on a loose leash.
+One of the most common answers I get is this: “I’d like to teach my puppy how to walk nicely on a loose leash, so she doesn’t choke herself and drags me across town on dog walks.”
+So, in this post, I’ll share my tips with you on how to stop your puppy pulling, so you can walk your puppy – and later on your grown dog – on a loose leash.
 It works for me, so I know it’ll work for you, as well.

 Reasons to Learn How to Stop Your Puppy Pulling